 RELATED: We’ve got all of the best children’s books for you on Happily Ever Elephants, so make sure to check ’em out!

 Mindfulness Books For Kids – Breathing & Mindfulness Exercises

-Breathe and Be: A Book of Mindfulness Poems, by Kate Coombs and illustrated by Anna Laitinen: This book of poetry is absolutely stunning.
+Breathe and Be: A Book of Mindfulness Poems, by Kate Coombs and illustrated by Anna Laitinen: This poetry book for kids is absolutely stunning.
 From listening to thunder crash, imagining yourself as a river of peace, and watching waves drifting on water, this book beautifully helps children visualize and connect with the natural world as they begin to learn mindfulness.

 My Magic Breath: Finding Calm Through Mindful Breathing, by Nick Ortner and Alison Taylor and illustrated by Michelle Polizzi: This is such a fabulous, unique interactive book that allows kids to learn how their breathing can steer away bad thoughts and bring in happy ones.
 It is an empowering story, one we love for the way it speaks so authentically to children and helps them recognize they have tremendous control over their emotional being.

 I am Peace, by Peter Reynolds and illustrated by Susan Verde: This dynamic duo can do no wrong.
 I love the way this book helps children focus on the present moment and encourages self awareness.
 I am Peace reminds us to breathe and to use our senses to ground us in the here and now.
 It includes a fabulous guided mediation for children, as well as an author’s note on the benefits of mindfulness.
 We also adore I am Yoga by the same author and illustrator!